lumina-ai-inc/chunkr-chat-app/README.md

 To bring everything together, we use a simple React application set up with [Next.js](https://nextjs.org/) and [react-pdf](https://github.com/wojtekmaj/react-pdf) to preview documents.

 A simple `GET` request returns the task results to the frontend where we extract bounding box coordinates for each segment.
-We then associate them with their `chunk_id` and page details.
+We then associate them with their `segment_id` and page details.

 Here is a snippet of how it looks: